tharrison4815/wait-for-hook-change/README.md

 ## Usage

-`waitForHookChange` is allows you to pass in a callback which will trigger a state change along with the hook result (from `renderHook`) and will return a promise which will resolve once the result's `.current` property changes.
+`waitForHookChange` allows you to pass in a callback which will trigger a state change along with the hook result (from `renderHook`) and will return a promise which will resolve once the result's `.current` property changes.